Freemont/PathGen/README.md

 Again, very straightforward.
 Click somewhere on the field to point a location, and specify an angle in the box to the right.
 Click 'Add Waypoint' to add the Waypoint to the control polygon.
 The trajectory will appear once two Waypoints have been added.
 To write to a text file, type the target name *without the .txt extension* and click To Text File!
-To change the tuneables (width,maxvel,maxaccel,timedelta), look no further than Line 29 of GUI.java
+To change the tuneables (width,maxvel,maxaccel,timedelta), look no further than Line 29 of FTCGUI.java / FRCGUI.java